Sagebox/Pybox/README.md

 <br /><br />
 Pybox is also very useful for learning and students, hobbyist, and general creative, freeform development & rapid prototyping without the need to write a lot of interface code just to add a button, slider, or other control -- or to remove them.

+> Sagebox has been used professionally in the tech industry by companies like Pentair and Pioneer, and most recently in the semiconductor field at ASML, where it was called “that magic program.”

 # Easy-to-Use Library GUI Tools